We know that attending our conference for the first time can be both exciting and overwhelming. We know you might be thinking…

 We work hard to ensure that First Timers feel right at home from day one.
 Many of our workshops/events are geared towards First Timers, and we recommend that you attend as many as possible to make the best out of your conference experience, particularly:

 First Timers Workshop: Meet other First-Timers and become acquainted with the busy conference schedule at this fun, informative gathering.
 There will be a small presentation on the history of the NSA, a recap of some of the great things that we have to offer, as well as tips on how to ensure that your experience at the conference is the best it can be.

-First Timers Lunch*: This lunch is held onsite and gives First Timers an opportunity to continue socializing with other First Timers as well as conference regulars. *Each attendee must pre-register and pre-pay – $10.00 for a sandwich, chips, fruit, and a beverage.
+First Timers Lunch*: This lunch is held onsite and gives First Timers an opportunity to continue socializing with other First Timers as well as conference regulars. *The cost of the luncheon is included for all first-time attendees, but those wishing to attend must pre-register.

 Opening & Closing Ceremonies: The only times that we ALL come together for awards, speeches, and special guests.
 Our closing ceremony can get emotional – so have some tissues handy.

 Charity Banquet*: Our last night is your opportunity to take final pictures with new and old friends alike and dance the night away. *This is a pre-paid event – you must have a ticket for dinner.